narenkram/steadfast-monorepo/readme.md

 Contributions are welcome!
 If you find any issues or want to add enhancements, feel free to submit a pull request.
 By contributing to this project, you agree that your contributions will be licensed under the same license terms as the project.

+# 💼 Project Acquisition

+This project, including all rights, is available for acquisition for 15 Lakhs (₹15,00,000) INR.
+Interested parties can contact email@narenkram.com for serious inquiries.

 # ☕ Donate

 If you find this project useful, consider showing your support!
 Your donations help maintain and improve the project. 😄